donker008/rcoedo.github.io/content/post/hugo-static-site-generator.md

 A post contains two well defined sections: a header and a body.
 The body is the markdown used to generate the html.
-The header contains metadata about the post itself, like the date for the post, the draft status or the title.
+The header contains metadata about the post itself, like the post's date or the title.

 Now edit the post we've created and add some markdown text to it.
 Then compile our blog and the site will be generated under the `public/` directory.